DENTAL CROWNS EXPLAINED

 - Fabricate and polish the crown.
 The laboratory custom makes your crown from the information transferred to them.

 - Cementing or bonding the completed crown into position.
 Once the crown returns from the laboratory it is cemented or bonded onto the tooth or teeth with specialised dental cement.
 “Cementing” a crown is the traditional method of holding a crown onto the tooth and relies on physical grip between the crown, cement and tooth.
 “Bonding” a crown into position requires a chemical bond between the tooth, cement and crown and is the modern method used with porcelain crowns.
+Some adjustments may be required to finalise the fit.

 TYPES OF CROWN MATERIAL